When should I expect to receive my scores?

 You will need to reach out to the AICPA to report any issues regarding the content of the exam.
 Inquires can be faxed to

 609-671-2922 or you may email email@example.com.

 As long as you TAKE your final exam section BEFORE your first exam credit expires and when you receive your score it is passing, then you would not lose that first exam credit.
 All expiration times are set on Central Standard Time and are not calculated by your exam appointment time.
-If your first credit expires on January 31st, the latest you would want to take your final section would be January 30th.
+If your first credit expires on January 31st, it is recommended that you take your final section on January 30th.